Serphiq Find the first SEO move worth testing.

 Buyer question

-Many competitor analysis tools make comparison easy and prioritization hard.
+Many comparison tools make comparison easy and prioritization hard.

 Teams can spend hours looking at domain metrics, keyword gaps, and visibility charts without getting closer to the next move.
-That is why competitor analysis often feels interesting but not useful.
+That is why broad comparison often feels interesting but not useful.

 02